 It’s illegal to build a property without a damp-proof course (DPC), but many older properties either have an inadequate DPC installed or one that has become damaged over time.

-If your property’s DPC is damaged, or not performing the job it was installed to do, you will have to look at a retrospective damp-proof course installation to remedy the problem.
+If a property’s DPC is damaged, or not performing the job it was installed to do, a retrospective damp-proof course installation could help to remedy the problem.

 Rising damp: What it is and how to get rid of it